piaorlm/Product/README.md

 ---
 ## Requirement

-The final target is to provide a **filtered** and **sorted** product list based on the priority criterias.
+The final target is to provide a **filtered** and **sorted** product list based on the priority criteria.

 #### 1. Filter
-To filter products, blacklisted products and blaclisted companies are provided:
+To filter products, blacklisted products and blacklisted companies are provided:
 - **blacklisted products** - array of product IDs
 ```json
 ["p1", "p4"]